keploy/tech-blog/cmf874nel000602lfhm88h9hx.md

 **The AI Era – Automation is at Scale**

-Now, code changes happen faster thanks to AI-assisted development.
+Now, code changes happen faster, thanks to AI-assisted development.
 That speed widens the gap between “what we can test manually” and “what we must guarantee before shipping.”
 Teams are leaning heavily on integration-first automation because:

 1. It supports [**fearless refactoring**](https://keploy.io/blog/community/what-is-code-refactoring)—tests survive internal code changes.